 He handed the note back to her and stood up straighter.
 ‘Very well, we shall proceed.
 I must now ask you how old you are and because you are underage I am required by law to contact your parents or parental figures.’

-‘I am sixteen years old and Chaydo has been my foster aunt since I was five.’
+‘I am sixteen years old and have been Chaydo’s foster child since I was five.’

-Dion’s eyes blazed with a cold fury that made Devesi go very still and she struggled to keep her expression blank.
-She tried to convince herself that he couldn’t do any violence to her while there were witnesses.
-After a long painful moment the tight feeling in her chest slowly eased.
+Dion’s eyes blazed with a cold fury.
+Devesi froze and tried to convince herself that he couldn’t do any violence to her while there were witnesses.
+After a long moment the tight painful feeling in her chest slowly eased.
 Dion gestured to someone behind her.
 A woman in a pale yellow and bronze senior assistant tabard joined them.

 ‘In these unusual circumstances I will have to arrange for you to have an impartial advocate for your case.
 Kirsten, who is available to be an underage advocate?’
 Dion asked.

-Kirsten frowned as she pulled out the current personnel list from the file she was holding.
+Kirsten flipped open the file in her hand to a list of the current personnel.
 They discussed who would be best for the job and narrowed it down to two possible candidates, but they didn’t seem happy about the limited options.
-Dion wrote a brief message to be delivered to the two candidates.
-Devesi was taken upstairs to wait in one of the consultation rooms.
+Dion wrote a brief message to be delivered to the two candidates and Devesi was taken upstairs to wait in one of the consultation rooms.
 The moment she was left alone in the room she put her windfoil on the table and stretched in an attempt to ease her tense muscles.
 With Chaydo possibly under arrest she had no idea what to expect.
 Devesi checked that the two braids that she had put her hair in that morning were still neat.
-She wound the plaited ends into a bun and took pins out of her tunic pocket to fasten it into place.
+She wound the plaited ends into a bun and pinned it into place.
 There wasn’t much she could do to improve her appearance.
 Her formal guild uniform may have made a better impression on the people she was about to meet, but it was too late to worry about that now.

-Sharp rapping knocks jerked Devesi out of her thoughts that were rapidly growing darker.
-Before she could open the door Dion and two other people entered the room.
+Loud knocks at the door jerked Devesi out of her thoughts that were rapidly growing darker.
+Dion and two other people entered the room.

 ‘Devesi, this is Karda and this is Taerys.’

-Dion pointed first to a tall lanky man with black hair tied back in a leather wrapped tail.
+Dion pointed first to a tall man with black hair.
 His short beard was flecked with silver on either side of his chin.
 He was dressed in a loose long sleeved shirt and leather patched heavy canvas trousers suitable for hard outdoor work.
-Taerys was a head taller than Devesi.
-Her brown hair was braided and tightly coiled in a flowing elaborate knot around her head.
+Taerys’ black hair was braided and tightly coiled in a flowing elaborate knot around her head.
 She was dressed in a loose blue and black linen tunic with sleeves attached on laces and matching trousers.
 Fastened to her chest with black leather straps was a section of breastplate.
 It was enamelled in Warrior Guild blue with a silver crest in the small flared section in the middle of the top edge.

 Karda stepped forward to shake Devesi’s hand.
 ‘Hello, do you know if they are bringing us anything to eat?
 It’s nearly time for dinner.’

 ‘Typical.
 What do you say, Dion?
 Taerys?
-We could wait here for food but it would be easier if we all went somewhere else to eat.
-Not to mention this place is not exactly conducive to conversation.
-I think we’d all be a lot more comfortable somewhere else.’
+We could wait here for food but it would be easier if we all went somewhere else to eat.’
 Karda said.

 ‘I think we should let Devesi decide.
 What do you say?
 Know any good places to eat around here?’
 Dion asked.